Christmas is always a happy season for most people. But with the New Year beginning, it’s time to hit the ground running.

 Major scales are also the foundation of other scales you’ll work with as you progress.
-It’s best to master the major scale patterns from various positions on the guitar neck.
+It’s best to master the major scale patterns from various positions on the

 Learning the scales for one scale makes it easier to transpose and include other keys since you’ll be able to find the root note.

 8. Learn a Song in a New Style or Genre

 Being an all-rounded